CPDWim/euNTT/docs/install.md

 ### Pre-requisites

+parameters:
+- VERSION : 4.8.2
+- COMPOMENTS : cpd_platfrom,wkc

+*list of components will vary based on environment to be installed*

 podman or docker installed

+### Bastion 01
 cpd-cli needs to be downloaded and installed, see [Installing the IBM Cloud Pak for Data command-line interface](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.8.x?topic=workstation-installing-cloud-pak-data-cli).

 Download from github: